 An Effective Tax Administration (ETA) offer is made when you agree with the amount of taxes owed and have sufficient assets to pay the full amount, but because of an exceptional circumstance, requiring full payment would cause an economic hardship or would be unfair.
 If you are requesting an ETA offer, you must submit a collection information statement, and a written narrative explaining your special circumstances, and how payment of the full would create an economic hardship or be unfair.

 Hiring a Tax Professional can Greatly Enhance your Odds and Save you Money

 Due to lack of experience dealing with the IRS, some taxpayers offer too much.
 The key is to determine the least amount that the IRS will accept before you make the offer.
 Despite the mass media suggesting otherwise, an Offer in Compromise has a low chance of success.
 In 2010, only 20% of Offers were accepted.
 The reason why we have a high acceptance rate is because we do not submit an Offer in Compromise unless you are a viable candidate.
 An Offer in Compromise is not for everyone and can actually have adverse consequences.
 Filing an Offer in Compromise extends the statute of limitations on collections and can extend the statute of limitations period on assessment when attempting to discharge a tax through bankruptcy.
 At the Law Officer of Todd S. Unger, Esq., LLC, our analysis does not start with the Offer in Compromise; rather, we take a holistic approach and determine the best course of action.

-Todd S. Unger, Esq., provides a free, no-obligation consultation to help assess taxpayers facing audits and other federal tax controversy matters in both New Jersey and New York.
-To schedule your FREE confidential consultation with a qualified New Jersey tax attorney, call us today at (877) 544-4743.Contact Us
+Todd S. Unger, Esq., provides consultations to help assess taxpayers facing audits and other federal tax controversy matters in both New Jersey and New York.
+To schedule your confidential consultation with a qualified New Jersey tax attorney, call us today at (877) 544-4743.Contact Us